marklogic/marklogic-docker/README.md

 When running on Docker Engine the following entry will show up in the ErrorLogs.txt:

 `2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using Docker runtime.
-A maximum of 1152 huge pages will be used if available`
+A maximum of <x> huge pages will be used if available.`

+Where is calculated as described in the [Configuring HugePages](https://github.com/marklogic/marklogic-docker/pull/configuring-hugepages) section.

 ### Containerd Engine

 When running on Containerd Engine the following entry will show up in the ErrorLogs.txt:

 `2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using Containerd runtime.
-A maximum of 1152 huge pages will be used if available`
+A maximum of <x> huge pages will be used if available.`

+Where is calculated as described in the [Configuring HugePages](https://github.com/marklogic/marklogic-docker/pull/configuring-hugepages) section.

 ### CRI-O Engine

 When running on CRI-O Engine the following entry will show up in the ErrorLogs.txt:

 `2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using CRI-O runtime.
-A maximum of 1152 huge pages will be used if available`
+A maximum of <x> huge pages will be used if available.`

+Where is calculated as described in the [Configuring HugePages](https://github.com/marklogic/marklogic-docker/pull/configuring-hugepages) section.

 ## Known Issues and Limitations